SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Publishing the artifacts

 Now that you have collected all the files needed for deployment in a special artifacts folder, you still need to instruct Azure DevOps to keep these files after the execution of the build.
-To do so add a `Publis h artifacts` task and set the `Path to publish` to `$(build.artifactstagingdirectory)/drop` and the `Artifact name` to `drop`.
+To do so add a `Publish artifacts` task and set the `Path to publish` to `$(build.artifactstagingdirectory)/drop` and the `Artifact name` to `drop`.
 ![publishing the artifacts](../../images/azure-devops-spfx-09.png)